nhokchihiro/appbio24-tramha/README.md

 All course materials are available at: [AI powered Bioinformatics](https://www.biostarhandbook.com/appbio/)

-Course syllabus:
+**Course syllabus:**

-Week 1: Get familiar to system and basic UNIX command line Week 2: Data analysis via UNIX command line
+Week 1: Get familiar to system and basic UNIX command line

+Week 2: Data analysis via UNIX command line

-Week 3: Download, generate and visualize GFF files in IGV Week 4: Scripting and Sequence Ontologies
+Week 3: Download, generate and visualize GFF files in IGV

+Week 4: Scripting and Sequence Ontologies

-Week 5: Simulating FASTQ files
+Week 5: Simulating FASTQ files from a reference genome

-Week 6: FASTQ Quality Control
+Week 6: FASTQ Quality Control from SRA files

-Week 7: Write a Makefile from assignments of Week 5 and Week 6 Week 8: Generate a BAM alignment file
+Week 7: Write a Makefile from assignments of Week 5 and Week 6

+Week 8: Generate a BAM alignment file from downloaded and simulated data

 Week 9: Filter a BAM file